 #9 Not updating regularly

 Speaking of updating regularly, number nine is that you need to add into your work calendar to check your website at least quarterly and make sure everything is up-to-date.
 You might be surprised, “oh yeah, I don’t offer that service anymore,” though you forgot to take the service off your website.

 When you haven’t seen your website in a while, it’s also nice to come back and see it with fresh eyes, “wow, you know what, this photo over here is not showing off my best work.”
 It’s cool to step back and take a fresh look back every quarter.

-Making a website is fun!
+Your website should be a reflection of who you are.
+It should show off your personality.
+Put some you into your website!
+Designing a website is fun!
 Put some fun into it and add your personality.

 Best Wishes & Much Success to You, Virginia Stockwell